 Montpelier’s gardens, grounds, and trails are open for the public to enjoy, Saturdays and Sundays and holiday Mondays, 9 AM to 3:30 PM.
 This includes the historical core, Annie duPont Formal Garden, Madison family and Enslaved Community cemeteries, and walking trails, on 2,700 acres.

 - Highland, The Home of James Monroe, fifth president of the United tates (2050 James Monroe Parkway, Charlottesville, VA 22902) Monroe enslaved as many as 250 people in his lifetime.
-The drop-in program Slavery at Highland is offered during the months of April through October, from 10:00 a.m. until 2:00 p.m., on Fridays and Saturdays.
-Slavery at Highland offers a discussion of historic slavery in the United States with special focus on the men, women, and children enslaved at Highland.
+Visitors can participate in the drop-in program Slavery at Highland focuses on the historic slavery in the United States with special focus on the men, women, and children enslaved at Highland.
 Visitors can browse images and historic documents while discussing slavery and its legacies with a specially trained museum interpreter.
+Online you can also read the stories of the people enslaved at Monroe’s Highland.

 - Berkeley Plantation – (12 William Henry Harrison – 9th president and ancestral home of his grandson, Benjamin Harrison, the twenty-third president.
+Closed through the end of March.
 (602 Harrison Landing, Charles Cty, VA 23030)

 - The cabins of the President Herbert and Lou Henry Hoover Rapidan Camp retreat are open for National Park Service ranger tours to explain the Depression-era usage by Hoover, the 31st president of the United States.
 Rapidan Camp is located within the central district of Shenandoah National Park.
 3655 U.S. Highway 211 East, Luray, VA